From Seattle Public Utilities “At Your Service” blog post:

 Meet Your New Best Friend, Your Freezer

 Freezing foods at the peak of freshness maintains that sweet incredible flavor, and it’s a pretty quick process.
 Freezing summer produce means you can enjoy it anytime, and even have something at the ready to add to your smoothie or stir fry.
-Our Freezer Storage Guide has all the details on how to put all kinds of foods on ice.
+This Freezer Storage Guide has all the details on how to put all kinds of foods on ice.

 Here’s a quick list of a few things to get you started: